Autumn 2022 Alumni

 Sav Hamid

 As well as completing the HarperCollins Author Academy, Sav has been published in the annual Young Writers anthology for short-form fiction and has written for the COG Youth Services magazine.
-They are currently working towards the final project of their degree to be completed in 2024, a creative piece exploring the intersections of identity and how they interact with an often hostile environment.
+He is currently working towards the final project of his degree to be completed in 2024, a creative piece exploring the intersections of identity and how they interact with an often hostile environment.
 Despite this enmity, or perhaps in spite of it, their ultimate goal is to write poetry and novels that focus on the joy of being more than the world understands, not the pain.

 Serena Alim